Three years post-merger, “there’s definitely a lot of forward momentum” at Hunton Andrews Kurth.

 Interviewees outside OCI: undisclosed

 Hunton Andrews Kurth conducts OCIs at 30 law schools, including ‘top’ institutions and other regional schools.
 The firm also participates in job fairs including the Lavender Law Career Fair, Mid-Atlantic Black Law Students Association Job Fair, Northeast Black Law Students Association Job Fair, Sunbelt Minority Recruiting Program and the Southeastern Minority Job Fair.
-Beyond these, HAK hosts 1L Diversity clerkship programs in three offices, which you can apply for during late fall directly through Hunton’s careers website or through the Leadership Council on Legal Diversity’s website.
+Beyond these, Hunton AK hosts 1L Diversity clerkship programs in five offices, which you can apply for during late fall directly through Hunton AK’s careers website or through the Leadership Council on Legal Diversity’s website.